adrn/gala/docs/install.rst

 Building the documentation
 --------------------------

-This requires a few extra pip-installable packages, listed in the [docs-pip-requirements.txt](https://github.com/adrn/gary/blob/master/docs-pip-requirements-txt).
+This requires a few extra pip-installable packages, listed in the `docs-pip-requirements.txt <https://github.com/adrn/gary/blob/master/docs-pip-requirements-txt>`_.
 You can install these extra dependencies automatically using pip (from the root of the project):

     pip install -r docs-pip-requirements.txt